What’s Important in Life?

 Stress and anxiety are the ball and chain that some people carry for life.
 It’s as hard to put down as it is to completely change who you are.
 Stress comes with the territory when you’re a parent.
 A lot of this has to do with personality, maybe even most.
 Some parents are more carefree and don’t let the little things bother them.
 And some are bothered to the point of considering whether or not it’s possible that they are OCD.
 With so many things in life to worry about, I’ll suggest you consider choosing your battles.

 By that time, I’d had 4 more children, who’d had enough years of observing me and my particularness.
-Joey, 6 at the time, was definitely exhibiting the signs of following in my footsteps.
-It was then I knew I had to make some changes, even if it might be too late for Zach.
+My 6-year-old, at the time, was definitely exhibiting the signs of following in my footsteps.
+It was then I knew I had to make some changes, even if it might be too late for #1.

 As an adult, I was nutty!
 Obviously, I am still an adult, the difference now being, I am working on it.
 If I made a list of all the stuff that bothered me up until a few years ago, you would probably recommend intensive counseling.
 I am most grateful that I have been able to get a better focus on what’s important in life and realize that it is not the little things that use to bother me.